-One of the most attractive things about Western Australia is the vast empty
+One of the most attractive things about Western Australia is the vast

 beaches.
 It was simply wonderful to drive down a long unmade track, opening